johninfra/it-support-and-cybersecurity-labs/README.md

 ## About This Repository

-This repository documents hands-on IT support and cybersecurity labs designed to simulate real-world help desk and system administration tasks.
+This repository simulates real-world IT support tickets and enterprise environments designed to simulate real-world help desk and system administration tasks.
 Each lab reflects practical experience in troubleshooting, user account management, and network diagnostics.

 ## Labs Included